 Generally, children start participating when they are 10 years old (5th Grade).
 Adults are welcome.

 Training is scheduled at regular times throughout the year.
 Contact Terri our Acolyte Coordinator for details.

 Altar Guild: A volunteer group of the parish whose ministry is to care for the altar, vestments, vessels, and altar linens, and to prepare the sanctuary for services.
 Contact Linda DiVincenzo for more information.

 Bread Bakers: A guild of volunteers who make communion bread for our 10am service.
 Contact Genevieve Schafer to become involved in this ministry.

 Flowers: Altar flowers are offered to the honor and glory of God and (with a monetary donation) can also be given in celebration, commemoration and honor of a friend or loved one.
 Please contact the church office to arrange this.

 Eucharistic Ministers: Trained lay members who assist the clergy in administering the sacraments of holy communion, the consecrated bread and wine.
 They may also take the sacraments to those who are ill, or otherwise unable to attend worship.
 Please contact Brin if you would like to become a eucharistic minister.

-Greeters: Volunteers who welcome the congregation as they arrive at both the 9 and 11am services.
+Greeters: Volunteers who welcome the congregation as they arrive.
 Greeters also pass the offertory plates and guide worshipers to the alter rails for communion.
 Contact Brin for more details about this ministry.

 Readers and Intercessors: Each Sunday volunteers are scheduled to read the scriptures and to lead the congregation in the ‘Prayers of the People”.
 Michael Oberle is the organizer of this ministry.